-Laura May Tilden
+Laura May Tilden Wilson

 At a glance:

-Laura May Tilden was born in Sacramento, Sacramento County, California on April 24, 1872 and was the fourth of six children.
+Laura May Tilden Wilson was born in Sacramento, Sacramento County, California on April 24, 1872 and was the fourth of six children.
 Her parents were Marcellus Crane Tilden and Elizabeth J. Ralston.
 Her father was from Ohio, and her mother was from Illinois.

 The U.S. Census for 1850 shows a 15 year old Marcellus living with his parents, John M. And Laura A. Tilden in Nelson, Portage County, Ohio .
 His father is listed as a farmer and his mother is listed as keeping house.
 By 1860 Marcellus is an attorney living in Sacramento, California.
-In 1870 he is married to Ella, has three children and still lists his occupation as an attorney.
+In 1870 he is married to Lizzie, has three children and still lists his occupation as an attorney.
 During the next 10 years this family faces many changes and losses.

 Laura next emerges as a 22 year old young woman who wants to be an attorney in Nevada.
 We have no record of her having attended law school so she probably studied law in her father's law office which was a common route to joining the profession in those days.